DPotoyan/Chem324/content/Lec1-Chem324.md

 ## What is classical mechanics & thermodynamics perspective on black body radiation?

 - What is “temperature”?
 A measure for kinetic energy per particle associated with translational, rotation, vibrational degrees of freedom.
 - What is light?
-Think of an oscillating spring with frequency $\nu $
+Think of an oscillating spring with frequency $\nu$
 - Thermodynamics: Heat can only flow from high to low temperature.
 In equilibrium, each degree of freedom in our case each spring/oscillator gets the same thermal energy $k_B T$.